raspberrypilearning/cats/en/step_1.md

+--- no-print ---

+This is the **Scratch 3** version of the project.
+There is also a [Scratch 2 version of the project](https://projects.raspberrypi.org/en/projects/cats-scratch2).

+--- /no-print ---

 ## Introduction

 In this project, you will create a game in which you need to guide cats to safety and not let any of them fall through the gaps!